The Growth and Distortion Theorems for Slice Monogenic Functions: Growth and Distortion Theorems for Slice Monogenic Functions

 which completes the proof. \end{proof}

-The preceding theorem shows that when $f$ preserves at least one slice, then the squared norm of $f$ can thus be expressed as a convex combination of those in the preserved slice. \begin{lemma} Let $f$ be a slice monogenic function on a symmetric slice domain $U \subseteq \mathbb R^{n+1} $ such that $f(U_I)\subseteq \mathbb C_I $ for some $I\in \mathbb S $.
+The preceding theorem shows that when $f$ preserves at least one slice, the squared norm of $f$ can thus be expressed as a convex combination of those in the preserved slice. \begin{lemma} Let $f$ be a slice monogenic function on a symmetric slice domain $U \subseteq \mathbb R^{n+1} $ such that $f(U_I)\subseteq \mathbb C_I $ for some $I\in \mathbb S $.
 Then the convex combination identity

-holds for every $ u+vJ \in U $. \end{lemma} \begin{proof} As mentioned before, this lemma is a direct consequence of the preceding lemma.
-But here, we will give an alternative easier method to prove it under having no idea about Lemma \ref{eq:C-version}.
+holds for every $ u+vJ \in U $. \end{lemma} \begin{proof} As mentioned before, this lemma is a direct consequence of the preceding proposition.
+But here, we would like to provide an alternative easier approach to it under having no idea about Proposition \ref{eq:C-version}.